thegetty/quire/themes/default/README.md

+# Quire

+Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
+Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software.
+For a free license to use Quire, please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLScKOJEq9ivhwizmdazjuhxBII-s-5SUsnerWmyF8VteeeRBhA/viewform).

+For information on **installing, updating, and uninstalling Quire (macOS + Windows) and Quire commands** please refer to the [Quire documentation](https://quire.getty.edu/documentation/install-uninstall/).

-# Quire Starter Theme
+## Quire Default Theme

-This starter theme is a full-featured theme designed to showcase and make use of Quire’s core features out of the box, and is included by default when starting a new Quire project with the `quire new` command.
-The theme includes support for a variety of page types: page, contents, cover, essay, entry, and splash.
+This default theme is a full-featured theme designed to showcase and make use of Quire’s core features out of the box, and is included by default when starting a new Quire project with the `quire new` command.
+The default theme includes support for a variety of page types: page, contents, cover, essay, entry, and splash.
 Also included are two sub-themes, "modern" (first three screenshots below) and "classic" (second three screenshots below), which can be controlled with the `$theme` variable as documented below.

 ![test](source/img/promo-screenshots/modern-cover.png)